-After the Connection Application has been approved, you can proceed with the work following the relevant rules, standards and guidelines.
+Only after the connection application has been approved, can you proceed with the work following the relevant rules, standards and guidelines.

-When the installation is completed you must submit a copy of the Certificate of Compliance Electrical Work (CCEW) to Ausgrid and to the customer.
-If the metering system requires changing or an upgrade to the installation is required this work must be performed by an electrician who is qualified to do such work and a Notice of Service Works (NOSW) must also be submitted to Ausgrid.
+When the installation is completed you must submit a copy of a Certificate of Compliance Electrical Work (CCEW) to Ausgrid and to the customer.
+If the metering system requires changes, or an upgrade to the installation is required, this work must be performed by an electrician who is qualified to do such work and a Notice of Service Works (NOSW) must also be submitted to Ausgrid.